LIBERATING FOOTBALL TRAVEL

 Also on this side of the road, just inside the park gates, the Restoran Maksimir is a lovely restaurant and terrace bar, tables spread out on a wide, gravel space backdropped by trees.
 There’s a full Croatian menu too, including the Zagreb specialities of štrukli pastry, breaded meat, plus a hulking great house platter for two hungry carnivores.

 Across the road, at the junction of Maksimirska cesta and Donje Svetice by the stadium car park, Caffè Royal and Maksimilijan are standard Croatian café-bars.
 The latter has a TV and slightly more atmosphere.
-Further down, Daba is more comfortable.
+Further down, Daba is more comfortable, with a terrace in summer and archive images of Zagreb in the little interior.
+Note also the huge BBB mural outside.

 On this side of the stadium, turning left at the Svetice transport stop, the Ožujsko Pub Maksi on Budaka Divka is a league above, a large, modern sports bar/restaurant with beer brewed on-site.
-On this side, you’ll also find the narrow but football-focused Caffe Bar Dinamo.
+There should be no doubt as to the main sponsor here, underlined by the beer-barrel lampshades and vintage Ožujsko ads.
+Regulars tuck into towering burgers amid the plentiful TV screens tuned to football.

 Within the ground, Plavi Korner kiosks serve snacks and, depending on the fixture, Ožujsko beer.